SergiusTheBest/plog/README.md

 - mylog.1.log <== previous log file (size >= maxFileSize)
 - mylog.2.log <== previous log file (size >= maxFileSize)

+Also a file name can be changed at arbitrary moment by calling `setFileName`.

 *Note: the lowest `maxFileSize` is 1000 bytes.*

 *Note: a log file is created on the first log message.*